asu-cis-capstone/awesome/README.md

 ##Overview

 Blurred Lines is an upcoming barbershop owned and managed by Wendy Armenta.
-Wendy is looking to build a new website including a web application and integrate her current scheduling link and integrate her social media to it.
+Wendy is looking to build a new website including a web application and integrate her current scheduling link, integrate her social media to it, and utilize search optimization.
+Wendy already has established a small customer base but would like to expand and track her customers to increase her business potential.

 ######We identified five crucial components to this project.